 - Warehousing costs: These are the costs associated with storing goods, including loss, damage and spoilage.

-The costs of managing the warehouse, including the costs of warehouse management systems and other related technologies, are called administrative costs.
+The costs of managing the warehouse, including the costs of warehouse management systems and other related technologies, are referred to as administrative costs.
 The costs can vary depending on the warehouse.
-These costs can be taken into account in SAP Business One when you manage item costs per warehouse.
-This allows for more accurate costing and more effective decision making.
+These costs can be taken into account in SAP Business One when you manage the item costs per warehouse.
+This enables a more precise cost accounting and more effective decision-making.

 The stock transfer in SAP Business One